Note Guidelines¶

 Content Guidelines

-Arrangement notes describe the current organization of the collection.
-The note should typically contain the number of parts and the number of series and the names of each series.
-The note may also provide additional information to describe the arrangement of materials within a given aggregation, such as alphabetically, chronologically, etc.
+The Arrangement note describes the current organization of the collection.
+It should describe the hierarchy of the collection including the number of parts, series, and subseries and their names, if applicable.
+The note may also describe the arrangement of the collection as a whole or within a given aggregation, such as if the material is organized alphabetically, chronologically, in original order, etc.

-The Reuther uses several boilerplate statements for Arrangement notes that should generally correspond to the level at which the collection was processed.
-Refer to the boilerplate statements below and make any modifications as necessary.
+The Reuther uses several boilerplate statements for Arrangement notes that correspond to the processing level.
+Refer to the statements below and make any modifications as necessary.

 If material is a single oral history transcript, the Arrangement note should read: "Transcript arranged alphabetically by surname with other individual oral history transcripts at the Walter P. Reuther Library."